-- Gain greater visibility into potential system vulnerabilities.
-MDR partners can correlate and detect potential attack vectors across millions of transactions along with active threat hunting to identify sophisticated attacks. - Augment the in-house team with trained security experts to help staff and deploy SOC resources as needed. - Do more with existing solutions to improve ROI by maximizing the value of your existing tools. - Integrate seamlessly with enterprise SEIM, vulnerability management, and active response. - Optimize security investments and boost network performance through a wider customer base & threat research.
+Gain greater visibility into potential system vulnerabilities.
+MDR partners can correlate and detect potential attack vectors across millions of transactions along with active threat hunting to identify sophisticated attacks.
+Augment the in-house team with trained security experts to help staff and deploy SOC resources as needed.
+Do more with existing solutions to improve ROI by maximizing the value of your existing tools.